YoannaPo/Bertelsmann-scholarship-questions/questions.md

-# Bertelsmann Next Gen Tech Booster Scholarship: questions to prep for Final Assessment.
+# Bertelsmann Next Gen Tech Booster Scholarship: questions to prep for the Final Assessment.

 ## Table of Contents